VanZandtr/mtgbot/README.md

       app_pass: your_app_password ----> must be using 2 step-verification and add a password via "generate App password (https://support.google.com/accounts/answer/185833?hl=en)
       recp: where_to_send@gmail.com
   5.)
 You MUST also "enable less secure apps" (https://support.google.com/accounts/answer/6010255?hl=en)
-  6.) run via "python mtgbot.py " or with preferred IDE -----> You may have install some of the imports used
+  6.) run via "python mtgbot.py " or with preferred IDE -----> You may have to install some of the imports used

  ## Automate: